cue-lang/cue/doc/contribute.md

 git commit -s
 ```

+You can also [set up a prepare-commit-msg git
+hook](#do-i-really-have-to-add-the--s-flag-to-each-commit) to not have to supply
+the `-s` flag.

 The explanations of the GitHub and GerritHub contribution workflows that follow
 assume all commits you create are signed-off in this way.